-When you think of a fine imported wine what comes to mind?
-Possibly a Chateau Lafite Rothschild 2004 from Bordeaux, France or an Aldo Conterno Dolcetto d’Alba 2000 exported from the Barola vicinity in Italy.
+When you think of fine imported wine, what comes to mind?
+Possibly a Chateau Lafite Rothschild 2004 from Bordeaux, France, or an Aldo Conterno Dolcetto d’Alba 2000 exported from the Barola vicinity in Italy.
 I suggest that you grace your palate with a vibrant expression of a Miguel Merino 2002 UNNUM or a LAN 2004 CULMEN Reserva.
 These distinguished wines are produced amidst the picturesque Rioja located along the lush banks of the Ebro River in northern Spain.
-The seasoned vineyards extend into the Basque country and venture throughout the alluring terrain of Logrono, Alava and Navarra
+The seasoned vineyards extend into the Basque country and venture throughout the alluring terrain of Logrono, Alava, and Navarra

-This trend-setting region delivers legendary crimson red wines from traditional blends of indigenous Tempranillos, Garnacha Tinta, Mazuelo and Gracianos.
+This trend-setting region delivers legendary crimson red wines from traditional blends of indigenous Tempranillos, Garnacha Tinta, Mazuelo, and Graciano.
 The results are distinctive wines that enhance your favorite dish and leave you enamored with their versatility.
 Read “THE WINES OF RIOJA” by John Radford.
 It is an excellent source on the subject.
-You will find explicit details of the 600 bodegas with thousands of hectares harvested for their award winning wines.
+You will find explicit details of the 600 bodegas with thousands of hectares harvested for their award-winning wines.
 This almanac became a priceless reference during my memorable journey through this intriguing.
 Iberian territory.

 Rioja vintners have been creating world-class libations for centuries.
 The custom dates back to the middle ages when Spanish monks roamed their murky monasteries.
 Several of these baronial buildings have been converted to efficient modern facilities like Baron De Ley.
-This 16th century Benedictine monastery cultivates prodigious wines with an emphasis on moderate to high end Crianzas and Reservas.
-Their 2001 Reserva depicts sophistication with an innate proficiency to be “ultra food friendly”.
+This 16th-century Benedictine monastery cultivates prodigious wines with an emphasis on moderate to high-end Crianzas and Reservas.
+Their 2001 Reserva depicts sophistication with an innate proficiency to be “ultra food-friendly”.
 The bouquet is powdered with dark cherry fruit and foundations of raspberry and plum.
-It finishes with the essence of cardamom, nutmeg and cloves.
-The Reserva is a smart choice to compliment grilled vegetables, hearty meats and cheeses.
+It finishes with the essence of cardamom, nutmeg, and cloves.
+The Reserva is a smart choice to complement grilled vegetables, hearty meats, and cheeses.
 Quite fabulous!

-A new generation of maverick winemakers, looking to experiment with their vines, soil and microclimate to create new varietals, has evolved during the past 15 years.
+A new generation of maverick winemakers, looking to experiment with their vines, soil, and microclimate to create new varietals, has evolved during the past 15 years.
 They have revolutionized the industry by introducing consumers to new tantalizing, taste sensations.
 They are implementing state of the art technologies which can rival any Napa vineyard.
-Companies such as LAN utilize a unique racking, piling and temperature control system to monitor 25,000 oak barrels in their cask cellar.
-Twelve, full time employees run the entire 6400 meter facility with keen attention to detail.
+Companies such as LAN utilize a unique raking, piling, and temperature control system to monitor 25,000 oak barrels in their cask cellar.
+Twelve, full-time employees run the entire 6400-meter facility with keen attention to detail.
 The site was visually arresting.
 Having toured numerous vineyards in California, I admit that I was a bit intimidated and impressed by Spanish ingenuity.

 Other Bodegas, like Ontanon Bodega Museo, capitalize on esthetic attributes.
-They invoke the power of wine mythology when you are welcomed by Ganimedes, the cupbearer of Zeus, at the front portal.
+They invoke the power of wine mythology when you are welcomed by Ganymedes, the cupbearer of Zeus, at the front portal.
 As you roam this winery, you will feel the essence of Dionysus the GOD of Wine.
 His mythical, drunken delirium lurks around every corner.
-After viewing the myriad of life size statues, ornate stained glass windows and eclectic art collection, a taste of their Riberas de Marco Fabio Vino Dulce de Moscatel transported me back to the Metropolitan Museum of Art.
+After viewing the myriad of life-size statues, ornate stained glass windows, and eclectic art collection, a taste of their Riberas de Marco Fabio Vino Dulce de Moscatel transported me back to the Metropolitan Museum of Art.